jhrcook/statistical-rethinking/ch10_counting-and-classification.md

         of interest
       - we can model this variation between individuals
-  - the chimps showed signs of handedness - some preferred pulling the left lever and others perferred pulling the right lever
+  - the chimps showed signs of handedness - some preferred pulling the left lever and others preferred pulling the right lever
       - estimate handedness as a distinct intercept for each chimp
   - below is the model to fit
       - the intercept \(\alpha\) has a subscript, one for each chimp